 \subsubsection{Experimental results}

 \Cref{tab:gden_perf} summarizes the average quantitative performances on DynamicEarthNet achieved by the pixel-based baseline U-Net, MLP and GNNs.
+To highlight the limitations of the different models, we provide in \Cref{fig:gden_confusion_matrix} complementary information with the confusion matrices over the validation set.
+In addition, part of the inter-class error is due to class imbalance in the dataset, which is suggested by the similar structure of each confusion matrix, regardless of the model.
 In the following, we first highlight the role of context information for the case study compared to a context-agnostic model, such as MLP.
 Then, we inspect the GNN performances related to the pixel-based baseline.
 We also analyze the inherent error of object-based methods that results from the semantic segmentation step.
 Finally, we inspect the computational performance of the models in terms of training and testing time.

 \paragraph{Local \textit{vs.} context information}